bytewax/bytewax/docs/guide/contributing/local-development.md

 Here we'll describe how to get a reproducible local development environment setup.

+## Installing `pyenv`

+We want Bytewax to run under many different versions of the Python interpreter, so we need a quick way to create virtualenvs in different versions.
+I suggest using [`pyenv`](https://github.com/pyenv/pyenv).
+Follow the instructions there to install it.

 (xref-dev-venv)=
 ## Setup a Virtual Environment

+I keep all of my different versioned virtualenvs in a `venv` dir.
+This is already git-ignored.

 ```console
 $ mkdir venv